deeperunderstanding/scala-map-reduce/README.md

 - The Actor based version could be extended to implement a distributed shuffling of the key-set between the worker threads, which might impact the performance positively.

-- Considering the overhead a splitting strategy needs to be chosen in respect the size of the data, a minimum chunk size should be determined to avoid starting many threads for small amounts of data
+- Considering the overhead a splitting strategy needs to be chosen in respect to the size of the data, a minimum chunk size should be determined to avoid starting many threads for small amounts of data

 - At some point in increasing data size a `Stream` based approach (lazy evaluating lists) could be considered, to avoid having to load all input data into memory before being able to execute the map-reduce.
 Regardless of that the mapping needs to complete over the entire input data before reducing can commence, the mapping results would need to be held in memory or moved to persistent storage again.